-Board to take assurance from the scrutiny applied to GIAP WOD 7 - tracker for backlog of cases Revised Health and Wellbeing Strategy will be received in April 2017 P&C/2016/ 131 IDENTIFIED RISKS Recruitment Stress on the organisation due to sickness absence Flu CQUIN P&C/2016/ MEETING EFFECTIVENESS 1 00/2010/ INITE THIS ELL ESTIVENESS 132 132 The Chair felt the execute was few many featureed and quality of names had 132 The Chair felt the agenda was far more focussed and quality of papers had improved which made the meeting more effective.
-132 1 , , , , improved which made the meeting more effective.
-P&C/2016/ 1 , , , , improved which made the meeting more effective.
-MEETING CLOSE P&C/2016/ improved which made the meeting more effective.
-MEETING CLOSE There being no other matters to discuss, the Chair thanked everyone for P&C/2016/ improved which made the meeting more effective.
-MEETING CLOSE
+Board to take assurance from the scrutiny applied to GIAP WOD 7 - tracker for backlog of cases Revised Health and Wellbeing Strategy will be received in April 2017 P&C/2016/ 131 IDENTIFIED RISKS Recruitment Stress on the organisation due to sickness absence Flu CQUIN P&C/2016/ 132 MEETING EFFECTIVENESS The Chair felt the agenda was far more focussed and quality of papers had improved which made the meeting more effective.
+P&C/2016/ 133 MEETING CLOSE There being no other matters to discuss, the Chair thanked everyone for attending and closed the meeting at 3pm.
 Date and Time of next meeting: The next meeting of the People & Culture Committee will take place on Thursday, 22 December 2016 at 2.00 pm in Meeting Room 1 - Albany House, Kingsway, Derby.